-I don’t know about you, but I can’t get through 30 minutes of scrolling on any social media timeline without seeing a status or meme lowkey threatening people to support their friends and family’s businesses.
-These posts pop up in droves when a new product by a celebrity or big brand fly off the shelves or sets a record.
+I don’t know about you, but I can’t get through 30 minutes of scrolling on any social media timeline without seeing a status or meme low-key threatening people to support their friends and family’s businesses.
+These posts pop up in droves when a new product by a celebrity or a big brand flies off the shelves or sets a record.
 It seems that people think that they are being socially conscious and encouraging their followers to do the “right” thing by supporting those businesses.
 But shame and guilt never really work when it comes to encouraging people to support!

 Friends and family are like any other customer: we buy quality products that we like.
 And, if we haven’t supported your business yet, it’s probably because we may not understand your product or service and how we can help; or, sometimes we see you making moves and think you don’t need help.

-Number two, Follow, Like and Share their business content on social media.
+Number two, Follow, Like, and Share their business content on social media.
 Every article like this has to mention social media engagement.
 When it comes to ways to support, this is truly low hanging fruit.
 It is free and takes only seconds to do, but the impact on the business is monumental.
 You never know who on your timeline will become a customer because of your recommendation.
 Furthermore, businesses use their social media following and engagement to attract investors and publicity.
-Seconds out of your day could literally translate into growth for their business.
+Seconds out of your day could translate into growth for their business.

-Number three, ask them how you can help and be prepared to actually do it.
+Number three, ask them how you can help and be prepared to do it.
 Don’t think that because this is listed last that it is the least important.
 Nothing tops helping someone in the exact way that they need.
 This shows that you are considerate, purposeful, and keeps you from fretting over how to help in a way that you can’t afford.
 Furthermore, make sure your ask is genuine.
-If you can’t do exactly what they need, discuss a version you can commit to.
+If you can’t do exactly what they need, discuss a version you can commit.
 Having dependable people in their corner is invaluable at any stage of a business.